About the Facility

 WHAT ALUMNI SAY

-According to the facility’s website, Teen Challenges’ facilities are privately funded by individuals, churches, businesses, and foundations.
-The program does ask family members to contribute, if possible, to help underwrite programming costs.
+Teen Challenge Vermont is privately funded by individuals, churches, businesses, and foundations.
+It asks family members to contribute, if possible, to help underwrite costs.

 Flag For Review